privacyint/website-guides/guide-steps/firefox-settings.md

 ### Changing settings in the `about:config` page ###
 To manage advanced privacy settings, type `about:config` in the URL bar and press Enter.
 You'll then be greeted by a warning stating that some settings may affect Firefox's performance and security (Fig. 5).
 Click **Accept the Risk and Continue** to enter the settings page. .

+> **Warning**: This settings page gives access to advanced features that might affect Firefox ability to function properly.
+Make sure you understand what you do.
+All changes are reversible.

 ![Fig. 5: Firefox advanced settings page](../images/Firefox/settings-config-warning.png?raw=true)